ctrlallorg/CTRLall/src/glossary.md

     </tr>
     <tr>
       <td id="soft-return">Soft return</td>
-      <td>When typing pressing <strong>Shift + Enter</strong> will create a soft return that starts a new line which is still connected to the same paragraph before.
+      <td>When typing pressing <strong>Shift + Enter</strong> will create a soft return that starts a new line which is still connected to the same paragraph before known as a line break.
 In lists, a soft return will create a new line for the existing bullet/list number, see this article for examples: <a href="/word/lists-soft-hard-returns/">Lists: Soft and hard returns</a>.
 Another type of return is a <a href="#hard-return">hard return</a>.</td>
     </tr>
     <tr>
       <td id="sort">Sort</td>